 PATENT INFRINGEMENTInfringement of a patent is the unauthorized making, using, importing, offering for sale or selling any patented invention within the United States.
 An individual may be an infringer if he “actively induces infringement of a patent.”
 Also, an individual who sells a product knowing it is especially made or adapted for use in an infringement of a patent shall be liable as a “contributory infringer.”

-As stated previously, the Claims of a patent define the scope of coverage against infringers.
+As stated previously, the claims of a patent define the scope of coverage against infringers.
 The broadest valid claim is utilized to determine infringement of the patent.
 The accused infringing product must literally “read” on every element of the broadest valid claim in the patent.

-Where only insignificant differences exist between the elements of the claim and the infringing product, the Doctrine of Equivalents may be utilized to find infringement.
+Where only insignificant differences exist between the elements of a claim and the infringing product, the Doctrine of Equivalents may be utilized to find infringement.
 The purpose of the doctrine is to catch unscrupulous copiers who make unimportant and insubstantial changes and substitutions which, though adding nothing, avoid the literal language of the claims.

 Finding infringement on a design patent requires determining if an ordinary observer would be deceived by two substantially similar designs.